HimanshuMishra123/aws-devops-zero-to-hero/day-15/code-deploy.md

     - while using the document when on 4th point(wget command), check  `Resource kit bucket names by Region` by clicking on it to get the bucket name as per the region
     - systemctl commands to be run with sudo.
     - whenever you do any configurations always restart the  `CodeDeploy agent`>> sudo service codedeploy-agent restart
+    - if you are deploy app as container then better install the docker also>>  `sudo apt install docker.io -y`

 2. **IAM Roles**:
    - Create an IAM role for CodeDeploy with the necessary permissions to deploy your application to the target instances.
    - Ensure the EC2 instances also have a role that allows them to interact with CodeDeploy (e.g., `AmazonEC2RoleforAWSCodeDeploy` policy).